landoskape/freezedry/README.md

           gitignore_path=gitignore_path,
           verbose=True)
 ```

+## Documentation
+For full documentation, check it out [here](https://freezedry.readthedocs.io/).
+You'll find a complete
+API reference and more examples of how to use freezedry.

 ## Contributing
 I'm happy to take issues or pull requests, let me know if you have any ideas on how to make this